 This is never going to be a problem for a legitimate employer who treats their staff well.
 If they refuse then either they don’t have any employees to put you in touch with or they don’t want you talking to their current – likely disgruntled – employees.
 Big red flag.

 Have a look at a range of job adverts in the same country order to get an idea of what to expect regarding salary and benefits.
 If you’ve come across a job offering a salary and benefits way over everything else you’ve seen then it’s quite probably too good to be true.

 Similarly, if the employer doesn’t care if you have a TEFL qualification or not then that’s something to be wary of.
-Years back it wasn’t too hard for someone completely unqualified to find a teaching position but these days it’s a lot more difficult and if you see a position advertised that requires no TEFL qualification (and the position doesn’t include training) then it’s almost certainly either a scam or a sign of a bad employer.
+Years back it wasn’t too hard for someone completely unqualified to find a teaching position, but these days it’s a lot more difficult.
+If you see a position advertised that requires no TEFL qualification (and the position doesn’t include training) then it’s almost certainly either a scam or a sign of a bad employer.
 Avoid!

 Trust your instincts

 If you’ve followed all the above tips and it still doesn’t sit right with you then trust your instincts.
-Don’t rush into any decisions, take your time!
+Don’t rush into any decisions, take your time.
 You can always get in touch with us and we’ll take a look over the job and offer our opinion or ask for advice from our student community on Facebook.